 05 of 07

 Interactive toys are excellent for sharpening your pet's mind while also rewarding him.
 These toys usually involve hidden treats in an object.
 It requires some skill to get to the food, so your dog needs to figure out how the toy works to get to the goodies.

 Products like Kong toys and Everlasting Treat Balls can be stuffed with treats or soft food.
 With both of these, your dog will need to lick, chew and even throw the toy to get the food out.
 Also, Nina Ottosson Games like the Dog Tornado ar...e unique puzzle games that contain compartments for food.
 Your dog must explore the toy to find the treats.
 Interactive toys can provide hours of entertainment for your dog.

 Dog grooming is one of your dog's basic needs and an important part of dog ownership.
 In order to make grooming a positive experience, ease your dog into it and offer plenty of rewards.
 Some dogs really enjoy certain aspects of grooming, especially being brushed.

 If your dog is a shedder, then some basic grooming with a tool like the FURminator can really help cut down on the excess hair in your home.
 When done in a gentle manner, grooming can be a soothing and enjoyable bonding experience... for you and your dog.

 Watch Movies For Dogs

 Yes, that's right.
 There are movies and TV programs designed especially for dogs.
-Dogs do not see television the way we do, but there are some dogs that seem to recognize the movement on the screen and become very excited.
-Many dogs will not respond at all to images on the screen.
-The sounds coming from the TV can be heard by most dogs and might interest your dog.
+Dogs do not quite see television the way we do, but there are some dogs that seem to recognize the movement on the screen and become very excited.
+Some dogs will not respond at all to images on the screen.
+However, the sounds coming from the TV can be heard by most dogs and might interest your dog.
 It might be worth a try to see if your dog enjoys watching.
-The following are some examples of movies and TV for dogs:
+The following are some examples of movies and TV for... dogs: